European Pears: Pyrus Communis

 Afflictions

-• Somewhat resistant to pseudomonas and fireblight.
+• Somewhat resistant to pseudomonas.
+Somewhat resistant to fireblight?

 Pyrus x bretschneideri